 What is Tallow?
-9 Proven Reasons You Need to Eat It (+ Benefits)
+9 Reasons You Should Eat It (+ Benefits)

-In this post I’m going to tell you the 9 main benefits of eating tallow and how to make it.
+Beef tallow is a staple in the carnivore diet.
+In this post I’m going to tell you what tallow is, the 9 main benefits of eating tallow and how to make it.

 Not only will beef tallow improve the taste of your food, it has major benefits.
 Tallow is:

 - Non dairy